binaryn3xus/binaryn3xus.github.io/_posts/2022-07-22-passing-my-KCNA.md

 ## Conclusion

 After I took the exam, I was certain that I had failed it.
 I was not confident in my answers and there were several that I just had to make educated guesses on.
-However, in the end, I scored 84% out of the required 75% or above requirement.
+In the end, I scored 84% out of the required 75% or above requirement.
 I hope this short little article gives you a successful strategy for passing your KCNA exam.
 Good luck!